Black Forest Waffle Cake

 a frosted cake topped with crushed cherries and chocolate

-I came up with this recipe because I wanted a low carb black forest cake that didn’t require actual baking skills.
+I came up with this recipe because I wanted a low carb chocolate cherry cake that didn’t require actual baking skills.
 If you’re like me and usually reach for a cake mix, cooking the layers in a waffle maker changes everything.
 Each chaffle layer takes 2-3 minutes, and you skip preheating the oven entirely.
-For the chocolate chaffle batter, I use cream cheese, egg, and almond flour with melted sugar-free chocolate.
-Since real cherries are too high in carbs (19g total carbs in just one cup), I use cherry extract in the whipped cream frosting to get that iconic flavor.
-If you’re new to chaffles, start with my basic recipe first to get a feel for the timing.
+For the batter, I use cream cheese, egg, and almond flour with melted sugar-free chocolate.
+Since real cherries run 19g total carbs per cup, I use cherry extract in the whipped cream frosting for that iconic flavor.
+If you’ve never made a chocolate chaffle before, that recipe walks you through the basics.

 a small cake with pink frosting, shaved chocolate and cherries on top